AsteriskAmpersand/Ice-Stable/README.md

   - MV increased to 42 (up from 28).
   - Element and Status Modifiers increased to 1.2x (up from 1.0x).
 - Backwards Strike (aka Back Slam):
-  - MV incrased to 54 (up from 37).
+  - MV increased to 54 (up from 37).
   - Element and Status Modifiers increased to 1.2x (up from 1.0x).
 - Hilt Stab:
-  - MV incrased to 12 (up from 10).
+  - MV increased to 12 (up from 10).
-  - Element and Status Modifiers increased to 0.60x (down from 1.0x).
+  - Element and Status Modifiers decreased to 0.60x (down from 1.0x).
 - Overhead Smash (aka Superpound):
   - MV increased to 16+50 (up from 14+39).
   - Element and Status Modifiers increased to 1.2x+1.2x (up from 1.0x+1.0x).